Industrialization and Diversification

 The results of these efforts have been mixed.
 While no miracle cure has been found, and many coastal communities are still overly dependent on the fisheries, the provincial economy as a whole has become widely diversified.
 Most of the activity has been concentrated in the capital city, St. John's, and its surrounding communities, in towns based on non-fisheries resources, and in a number of towns that have grown to prominence as regional service centres.

 None of the efforts at diversification proved entirely successful, and almost all entailed expensive mistakes and were much criticized.
 At the same time, however, they have almost all been partially successful and have left some residue of industrial diversification which persists to this day.
-The over-dependency and vulnerability of many coastal communities notwithstanding, the structure of the Newfoundland and Labrador economy as the province enters the 21st century is much more diversified than is generally appreciated, and much more like that of mainland Canada and other modern societies.
+The over-dependency and vulnerability of many coastal communities notwithstanding, the structure of the Newfoundland and Labrador economy as the province entered the 21st century was much more diversified than was generally appreciated, and much more like that of mainland Canada and other modern societies.

 Approaches to Industrialization and Diversification